-Grandpa Zalewski was born in 1918 in village Serock near Koronowo in Norther Poland, which at that time was near Polish-Prus (German) border.
+Grandpa Zalewski was born in 1918 in the village of Serock near Koronowo in Northern Poland, which at that time was near the Polish-Prus (German) border.

 When the 2nd world war broke out and Poland was invaded Stan has been forced to join Wehrmacht and shipped out to France.

-Being Polish soldier in German ranks must have been an unbearable burden and Stan decided to desert German ranks and try to get back to Poland and fight German and Russian invasion at that time.
-Bear in mid Poland was carved up between Russia and Germany long before war broke out * Ribbentrop Molotov pact)
+Being a Polish soldier in German ranks must have been an unbearable burden and Stan decided to desert German ranks and try to get back to Poland and fight the German and Russian invasions at that time.
+Bear in mind Poland was carved up between Russia and Germany long before war broke out * Ribbentrop Molotov pact)

-Unfortunately, shortly after his magnificent escape pops got captured by French “la resistance”and held captive under suspicion of spying for the Nazzis.
-Only after magical work “kurwa” sounded in a old barn in middle of nowhere in Brittany French realised his Polish not German and stoped interrogating him.
+Unfortunately, shortly after his magnificent escape pops got captured by French “la resistance” and held captive under suspicion of spying for the Nazis.
+Only after magical work “kurwa” sounded in an old barn in the middle of nowhere in Brittany French realised his Polish not German and stopped interrogating him.

-After few days of constant hiding in aforementioned barn in a stack of hay Stan was slowly, day by day moved south and once he reached Marseilles he bordered a cargo vessel and got to Egypt where he joined Andres army mentioned before.
+After a few days of constant hiding in the aforementioned barn in a stack of hay, Stan slowly, day by day moved south and once he reached Marseilles he bordered a cargo vessel and got to Egypt where he joined the Andres army mentioned before.

-His rest was quickly over as Polish army was sent to Italy.
+His rest was quickly over as the Polish army was sent to Italy.

 During one of the bloodiest battles of the Italian campaign (Monte Casino)

-Stan has septet on a land mine and lost few toes and was removed froma battle field.
+Stan has septet on a land mine and lost a few toes and was removed from the battlefield.

 Once the campaign was over.
-Polish army which suffered the most during this bloody ordain, was sent to Scotland of all the places to recover and take part in future invasion of Nordic Europe which never came to bee.
+Polish army which suffered the most during this bloody ordain was sent to Scotland of all the places to recover and prepare for the future invasion of Nordic Europe which never came to bee.

-Grandpa Zalewski after recovery was station at one of the farms in East Lothian and there he started keeping bees in his free time.
+Grandpa Zalewski after recovery was stationed at one of the farms in East Lothian and there he started keeping bees in his free time.

 Once demobilised in 1947, pops was given 3 choices

-He has chosen going back home and what price he had to pay.
+He chose to go back home, and what price he had to pay.

-When he came back to Poland 1948 was imminently interrogated by communistic secret police and tossed in for being in the wrong Polish army.
+When he came back to Poland in 1948 was immediately interrogated by the communistic secret police and tossed in prison for being in the wrong Polish army.

-Even though Stanislav Zalewski was a master builder and amazing engineer he never could progress his carrier in Poland due to the war time events.
+Even though Stanislav Zalewski was a master builder and amazing engineer he never could progress in his career in Poland due to the wartime events.

-Grandpa Zalewski has passed away in 2005 age 87.
+Grandpa Zalewski passed away in 2005 at age 87.

-Shortly before that i had a chance to speak with him about moving to UK to follow my dream of beeing a chef.
+Shortly before that, I had a chance to speak with him about moving to the UK to follow my dream of being a chef.

-Here what he told me and I swear it is the truth.
+Here is what he told me and I swear it is the truth.